Citation, DOI, disclosures and article data

 Jones fracture is located at the metadiaphyseal junction, approximately 2 cm (1.5-3 cm) from the tip of the 5th metatarsal, and has a predominantly horizontal course.
-It should not extend distally, nor should it extend to involve the articular surfaces.
+It should not extend distally.

 Treatment and prognosis

-In contrast to avulsion fractures, Jones fractures are prone to non-union (with rates as high as 30-50%) due to being in a vascular watershed zone, and almost always take longer than two months heal 2.
+Relative to avulsion fractures, Jones fractures are particularly prone to non-union (with rates as high as 30-50%) due to being in a vascular watershed zone, and almost always take longer than two months to heal 2.

-As displacement of the fracture can be increased with persistent weight bearing, immobilization is important as part of the initial therapy, with a non-weight bearing cast for 6-8 weeks.
+Displacement of the fracture can increase with persistent weight-bearing, therefore, immobilization is important as part of the initial therapy, with a non-weight bearing cast for 6-8 weeks.
 Indications for non-operative management include undisplaced fractures and fractures in patients with limited activity (i.e. recreational athletes) 7.

 Internal fixation and even bone grafting may be required in cases of non-union, or where the fracture is significantly displaced.